mendix/mx-check-deprecations/README.md

 # Mendix Deprecation checker for widgets

 This tool is in beta.
-It checks your .MPK files (widgets) for any Mendix 6 Javascript deprecations
+It checks your .MPK files (widgets) for any Mendix 6 Javascript deprecations.

 ## Install